Gabriola Health Care Foundation

 (2) In the case of a tie vote the chair does not have a casting or second vote in addition to the vote to which he or she may be entitled as a member and the proposed resolution does not pass.

-(1) A member in good standing present at a meeting of members is entitled to one vote.
+(1) A member in good standing participating in a meeting of members is entitled to one vote provided that member has been a member of the Society for a period of at least 30 days

-(2) Voting is by show of hands unless a secret ballot is requested.
+(2) Voting at an in-person meeting is by show of hands unless a secret ballot is requested by two or more voting members or by the chair of the meeting.

 (3) Voting by proxy is not permitted.